annajjames/NationalCollision/README.md

 - Synchronized the value to identify pedestrians involved in collisions across 3 categorical variables.
 - Transformed time based features month, day, and time to **cyclical features**.
 - Applied **StandardScaler** to numerical features and **OneHotEncoding** for categorical features.

-## Feature Selection
-- Chi-Square feature selection for categorical features.
+- **Chi-Square feature selection** for categorical features.
-- Mutual info classif to measure the dependecy between numeric variables and the target variable.
+- **Mutual info classif** to measure the dependecy between numeric variables and the target variable.

 ## Key Insights
 Gradient Boost model has the best scores for train and test data.
 For Gradient Boost the following features seem to be the most important for predicting whether a collision will lead to injury/fatality or not in a collision:
 - Number of vehicles involved in the collision
 - Whether safety device is used or child restraint is used
-- Whether the person involved in collision is a female
-- Whether the person involved in collision is a male
+- Whether the person involved in collision is a female or male
 - Whether the person is a passenger
 - Whether the age of the person involved in collision is between 0 to 15.